whispem/minikv/tests/SCENARIOS.md

 **Context:** Force a compaction or repair, then verify recovery.

 **Steps:**
-1. Démarrer le cluster, insérer des données.
+1. Start the cluster, insert data.
-2. Appeler `/admin/compact` et `/admin/repair`.
+2. Call `/admin/compact` and `/admin/repair`.
-3. Vérifier la disponibilité et la cohérence des données après chaque opération.
+3. Check availability and data consistency after each operation.

-**Critères de succès :**
+**Success Criteria:**
-- Le cluster reste disponible pendant et après l’opération.
+- The cluster remains available during and after the operation.
-- Les données sont compactées/réparées sans perte.
+- Data is compacted/repaired with no loss.

 ---

 > These scenarios should be executed manually, with result logging and metrics capture for each step.
-They guarantee professional-grade validation for minikv v0.2.0.
+They guarantee professional-grade validation for minikv v0.4.0.